-- iv.
-Approval Criteria - (a) Monetary interests standing alone shall not be justification for the granting of a waiver. - (b) Plat waivers shall only be granted when all of the following hold true: - (i) An inappropriate design may result from strict compliance with these regulations due to unusual topographic or other physical conditions of the land or surrounding area, and these conditions are not typical to other lands in the area; and - (ii) The condition is beyond the control of the developer and shall not be due to the convenience or needs of a specific application or development proposal; and - (iii) The requested waiver is the minimum deviation from the required standard necessary to allow a more appropriate design; and requested waiver shall not alter, negate or negatively impact the ability to meet any specific standard contained in the City of Boerne Zoning Ordinance; and - (iv) Demonstrate the proposed alternative design solution or standard equally or better meet the goals and policies of the City's comprehensive plan and the purpose and intent of the Unified Development Code; and - (v) Conformity to the platting standards and regulations would deprive the applicant of reasonable use of, access to or enjoyment of the land that is to be developed; and - (vi) The requested waiver will not be detrimental to the public health, safety, and welfare; and - (vii) The waiver does not hinder the use of, access to or enjoyment of any adjacent property not belonging to the applicant; and - (viii) The waiver conforms with all other applicable standards of the Unified Development Code. - d.
-Appeals
+- (i) Monetary interests standing alone shall not be justification for the granting of a waiver. - (ii) Plat waivers shall only be granted when all of the following hold true: - (a) An inappropriate design may result from strict compliance with these regulations due to unusual topographic or other physical conditions of the land or surrounding area, and these conditions are not typical to other lands in the area; and

+- (b) The condition is beyond the control of the developer and shall not be due to the convenience or needs of a specific application or development proposal; and - (c) The requested waiver is the minimum deviation from the required standard necessary to allow a more appropriate design; and requested waiver shall not alter, negate or negatively impact the ability to meet any specific standard contained in the City of Boerne Zoning Ordinance; and - (d) Demonstrate the proposed alternative design solution or standard equally or better meet the goals and policies of the City's comprehensive plan and the purpose and intent of the Unified Development Code; and - (e) Conformity to the platting standards and regulations would deprive the applicant of reasonable use of, access to or enjoyment of the land that is to be developed; and - (f) The requested waiver will not be detrimental to the public health, safety, and welfare; and - (a) The waiver does not hinder the use of, access to or enjoyment of any adjacent property not belonging to the applicant; and - (h) The waiver conforms with all other applicable standards of the Unified Development Code.